- Women's Philanthropy - WP Mini Tune Up

-- Women's Philanthropy - The Cake Boss
+- Women's Philanthropy - Emerging Leaders Lunch & Learn

 - Women's Philanthropy TOV - TOV Clothing Giveaway

 - Women's Philanthropy - WP Fly In (TENTATIVE)

 Women's Philanthropy, a sisterhood of women united by acts of kindness and generosity dedicated to ensuring the continuity and vitality of our Jewish community

 Our Mission: Women’s Philanthropy inspires and engages women over 40 to mobilize resources and strengthen the Jewish Community.